Water supply and sanitation in India: Cities

 In 2005, none among 35 Indian cities with populations above one million distributed water more than a few hours per day, despite generally sufficient infrastructure.
 Due inadequate water pressure, people struggled collecting water even when available.

 Service benchmarking carried out 2006 across 28 cities found average supply duration around 3.3 hours daily, ranging from one hour every three days up 18 hours daily.

 A 2007 study showed that 20 cities recorded average supply duration only 4.3 hours daily.
 Longest duration reached 12 hours daily at Chandigarh, while lowest remained 0.3 hours at Rajkot.

 By 2015, 88% total population had access at least basic water, (Note: Term "at least basic water" introduced new, related previous term "improved water source".
 Under Indian norms, access improved water supply exists when at least 40 l per person daily safe drinking water available within 1.6 km distance or 100 m elevation difference, relaxed as per field conditions.
 One pump required per 250 persons.) reaching 96% urban and 85% rural areas.
-Thus, nearly 150 million people still lacked access even basic water.
+Thus, nearly 163 million people lacked access to clean water close to their homes.

 In Delhi land usage for residential area varies widely from planned colonies to unplanned slums.
 Despite the large piped network, with some areas receiving intermittent water supply, there are large areas that lack coverage.
 Reliance on dubious private water vendors is costly.
 For example, in Delhi water trucks get water from illegal wells on the banks of the Yamuna River for 0.75 $/gal (#expr: To USD 0.75 or #expr: To USD 0.75).

 In India, Delhi has the highest usage of household water purifiers/filters.
 Basic gravity water filter, electric reverse osmosis and ultraviolet filters visible.
 Standard 20 L bottled water visible.

 The supply of cities that depend on surface water is threatened by pollution, increasing water scarcity and conflicts among users.
 For example, Bangalore depends to a large extent on water pumped since 1974 from the Kaveri river, whose waters are disputed between the states of Karnataka and Tamil Nadu.
 As in other Indian cities, the response to water scarcity is to transfer more water over large distances at high costs.
 In the case of Bangalore, 500,000 m3 of water is pumped per day over a distance of 100 km, thus increasing the city's supply by two-thirds.

 Jamshedpur provided 25% of its residents with continuous water supply in 2009.
 In 2021, some parts of Mumbai got 24 hour supply, others got 19 hours supply or less.
 Puri became the first city in India to get a piped 24 hour continuous drinking water quality water supply.
 Trivandrum is the largest Indian city and the only million agglomeration that enjoys uninterrupted hygienic water supply.
 Chennai has two desalination plants: the Nemmeli and Minjur.